 A social media strategy is key for practicing social media.
-A social media strategy is a set of goals that you would like to achieve from your social media presence.
+A social media strategy is a set of goals that you would like to achieve from your social media presence through marketing and advertising.

 One of the most important components is keeping metrics and measuring your data.
 Make buyer personas, your brand guide, and a content marketing strategy.
 Don’t worry, we’ve got your back with strategy development (this can be a tad overwhelming)!